Services & Programs Frequently Asked Questions

 - site maps identifying the designated exterior assembly area for each evacuation route.

 Apartment buildings, with or without onsite management, must provide an emergency guide to tenants.
 The guide must describe the location, function and use of all fire protection equipment and appliances accessible to tenants, including fire alarm systems, single-station smoke detectors and portable fire extinguishers.
 The guide shall also include an evacuation plan for each dwelling unit.

 If you are going to open up a day-care in your home, first contact Community Care Licensing, Department of Social Services.
 If you are what is called a "large family day-care," Licensing will send a "Fire Safety Inspection Request" to our department.
 We will then contact you.

-To prepare for this inspection, you can use the Large Family Day-Care check-off list which can be downloaded from here.
+To prepare for this inspection, you can use the Large Family Day-Care check-off list (PDF) which can be downloaded from here.